 Emissions from thousands of similar leaks over the course of a year add up.
 A 2015 study by researchers at Harvard University found $90 million worth of methane is lost each year in the Boston urban region from pipelines, storage terminals, power plants and other facilities.

 The lost gas has both financial and climate costs.
-When emitted into the atmosphere, methane, the primary component of natural gas, is 86 times more potent at warming the earth's atmosphere than carbon dioxide over a 20-year period.
+When emitted into the atmosphere, methane, the primary component of natural gas, is short-lived climate pollutant that is 86 times more potent at warming the earth's atmosphere than carbon dioxide over a 20-year period.
 Some research has suggested that as natural gas displaces coal, methane leaks would negate the climate benefits of reduced coal-burning.

 Hendrick said that in addition to weighing the safety risks from gas leaks, it is critical that regulators and utility companies also consider the climate impact of leaks when determining priorities for repairing and replacing pipes.